iioinc/iioScript/README.md

 This language could be used for any platform, though it requires an interface to translate the script to a runnable application in the native environment.

-A JavaScript interface is provided in this repo using Jison and iioEngine: http://iioengine.com
+A JavaScript interface is provided in this repo using Jison [https://zaa.ch/jison/] and iio Engine [http://iioengine.com], which allows iioScript apps to be run on HTML5 Canvas.

 ### Authors